jagill/nerd-smalltalk/src/html/timelineOfLife.md

 The first evidence of eukaryotes occurs 2 BYA, they became structurally complex around 1.5 BYA, and developed sexual reproduction around 1 BYA.
-Around 750 million years ago (MYA), Eukaryotes become more modern with Paramecia and Amoeba appearing.
+Around 750 million years ago (MYA), Eukaryotes become more modern with Paramecia and Amoebae appearing.
 This is also when the first differentiation between plant-like and animal-like cells evolves.

 Viruses (specifically, Bacteriophages) appear about the time of the Eukaryote